• Skip to primary navigation

 Instructions

-• Divide mixture into six even portions and roll each portion into a ball.
+• Divide the dough into six even portions (32 grams each) and then roll each piece into a ball.

 Nutrition